-Finnish is often ranked as one of the hardest languages in the world to learn.
-Consider this: English has one grammatical case, Finnish has 16.
-And despite being a part of the Fenno-Ugric language group, it’s very different to the languages it’s related to and in fact unlike any other language in the world – only Estonian somewhat resembles the Finnish jumble.
+Finnish is often ranked as one of the hardest languages in the world.
+English has one grammatical case, Finnish has 16.
+And despite being a part of the Fenno-Ugric language group, it’s very different to the languages it’s related to.
+Only Estonian somewhat resembles the Finnish jumble.

 Here are some phrases that might or might not help you during your trip.

 Kiitos – Thank you/Please (as in, Will you pass me that beer, please?)